 - The sand dunes, camel safari, and visit to the border were experiences of a lifetime

 - The hotel both in Jaisalmer and Udaipur were really really good!

 - Always follow the speed limit and use nitrogen to fill the car’s tyres for they prevent overheating

 - Follow the plan of the day for it will help you stick to your schedule and prevent any late check ins

 Loved this all boys road trip to Rajasthan?
 Worry not, you too can experience the same and even better.
-Book your personalized Rajasthan package if you’re planning a visit to the royal state!
+Plan a trip to Rajasthan and witness the splendour of this royal state!